 When can you start?
 As soon as your doctor gives you the green light.
-If surgery hasn’t affected your active lung capacity or balance, you may be ready to start a light exercise program in a few weeks.
+If surgery hasn’t affected your active lung capacity or balance, you may be ready to start a light exercise program a few weeks after your procedure.
 Ask your doctor about limits or restrictions on your physical activities.

 Use common sense

 There is no “one size fits all” with cancer.
 Your exercise program should be based on your individual needs and abilities.
 Are you able to isolate muscle groups?
-Can you do abs without flexing your chest?
-If your energy is low, don’t try to do intense aerobic exercise; low-level activity is best to create more energy.
+Can you do abdominal work without flexing your chest?
+If your energy is low, steer clear of intense aerobic exercise; low-level activity is best to create more energy.
 If you are nauseous or dizzy, don’t exercise.
-If you've never exercised on a regular basis, it's particularly important to start in a structured environment with supervision.
+If you’ve never exercised on a regular basis, it’s particularly important to start in a structured environment with supervision.

 What to Do

-Exercises that mimic daily functional activity are good to start with.
-Depending on the affected areas, walking, stairs, pushing and pulling are all beneficial.
+Exercises that mimic daily functional activity are a good place to start.
+Depending on the affected areas, walking, climbing stairs, pushing and pulling are all beneficial.
 Lower-body exercises such as squats and lunges are also good.
 No matter what you decide to do, consult your physician before starting your exercise program.

-Walking is an excellent exercise for people with cancer because it increases lung function, stimulates bone growth, and strengthens leg and back muscles.
-Although a metastasis to the legs, back or pelvis bone rules out running, it may not rule out walking since walking does not jar the joints.
+Walking is excellent exercise for people with cancer, because it increases lung function, stimulates bone growth, and strengthens leg and back muscles.
+Although a metastasis to the legs, back or pelvis bone rules out running, it may not rule out walking, since walking does not jar the joints.
 Walking in a swimming pool is especially gentle and it still stimulates the heart and lungs, building endurance.

 Yoga and stretching